sgrade/plan-manager/docs/usage_guide_agents.md

 - Keep `execution_summary` short, user-visible, and patch-scoped (what changed, where).
 - When the user gives feedback in chat, call `request_changes(feedback)` to reopen the task for rework.
 - Use `set_current_*` to clarify context before approval or review actions.
+- If you call `approve_task` on a `TODO` task and the operation fails due to a dependency, use the `report` tool to inspect the blockers and inform the user.

 ## Examples: Tool parameter types